 Former member of the Singleton Amateur Swimming Club (SASC) and now Trinity Grammar Student, Elliott Earnshaw (10Sc), cleaned up at the recent state short course meet.

-He picked up three gold medals, one silver and three bronze at the 2017 New South Wales (NSW) Speedo 13 Years&Over State Short Course Championships from Friday August 25 to Sunday August 27 at Sydney Olympic Park.
+He picked up three gold medals, one silver and three bronze at the 2017 New South Wales (NSW) Speedo 13 Years and Over State Short Course Championships from Friday August 25 to Sunday August 27 at Sydney Olympic Park.

 And, on the back these outstanding performances the talented young swimmer has just got some exciting news.